jdp-code/Trim2Circle/README.md

 - Upload multiple images (PNG, JPG, JPEG)
 - Resize images to a specified diameter
 - Crop images to a circle
+- Add a black border with a specified thickness (thanks sorz2122)
 - Generate a PDF with the processed images
+- Generate a PNG with the processed images
 - Generate a ZIP file with the processed images
+- Automatically convert multi-page PDFs to PNGs and package them in a ZIP file if necessary

 ## Installation